trigvi/telegrammo/README.md

 &nbsp;
 &nbsp;

-# Setup Telegram Webhook
+# Set Telegram Webhook

-Once this API is up and running, we need to tell Telegram its webhook url so that Telegram can hit it whenever a user interacts with our bots.
+Once this API is up and running, we need to tell Telegram this API's webhook url so that Telegram can send notifications when users interact with our bots.

-To tell Telegramo the webhook url, send a POST request to this API's `/webhook-set` endpoint as shown below.
+To do so, send a POST request to this API's `/webhook-set` endpoint as shown below.

 &nbsp;
 &nbsp;